lampajr/toolscip/packages/clisc/README.md

   $ clisc query

 OPTIONS
-  -F, --format=format        [default: scdl] descriptor format -a, --auth=auth            authorization token
+  -F, --file=file            path to a JSON file that contains all required parameter for the specific request -a, --auth=auth            authorization token
-  -c, --contract=contract    (required) contract's name -d, --endTime=endTime      end time from which stop considering event occurrences or function invocations -e, --event=event          name of the event to query -f, --function=function    name of the function to query -h, --help                 show query command help -j, --jsonrpc=jsonrpc      (required) jsonrpc request identifier -l, --filter=filter        C-style boolean expression over function/event parameters -p, --path=path            provide a path where the config files are located, if not set, the current dir is used -s, --startTime=startTime  start time from which start considering event occurrences or function invocations
+  -c, --contract=contract    (required) name of the contract to interact with -d, --endTime=endTime      end time from which stop considering event occurrences or function invocations -e, --event=event          (required) name of the request's target event -f, --filter=filter        C-style boolean expression over function/event parameters -h, --help                 show query command help -j, --jsonrpc=jsonrpc      (required) jsonrpc request identifier -m, --method=method        (required) name of the request's target function/method

+  -p, --path=path            provide a path where the config files are located, if not set, the current directory is
+                             used

+  -s, --startTime=startTime  start time from which start considering event occurrences or function invocations

-  -v, --val=val              (required) value to be passed as parameter to the function, if more than one value is
+  -v, --val=val              target function or event parameter's value, if more than one value is required you can set
-                             required you can set this flag multiple times
+                             this flag multiple times (the order is important!)
 ```

 _See code: [dist/commands/query.ts](https://github.com/lampajr/toolscip/blob/v1.0.0/dist/commands/query.ts)_